saifhossam/Computational-Intelligence/README.md

-# 📊 Dimensionality Reduction for Data Visualization Using Nature-Inspired Algorithms
+# Dimensionality Reduction for Data Visualization Using Nature-Inspired Algorithms

 This project explores traditional and nature-inspired dimensionality reduction techniques to visualize high-dimensional data.
 It features a GUI for interactive algorithm selection, visualization, and reproducibility testing.

 ---

-**📁 Dataset**
+**Dataset**

 * **Source**: Digits dataset from Scikit-learn
 * **Features**: 64 numerical features (8x8 pixel images)